Table of Contents

 To be able to detect difficult intubation conditions before induction of anesthesia, the attending anesthetist must examine a patient’s airway during premedication visit.
 This is important as it will help with planning ventilation and equipment choice (a video laryngoscope).
 Thus, the following parameters should be enquired and analyzed under a fixed scheme: medical history, the Mallampati score, the size of mandibular space, reclination of the head and dental status.

 In the medical history, we may initially gather information on any difficult intubation in the past.
-At the same time, a premedical doctor should enquire about and examine malformations and tumors in the mouth and throat area: everything which could constrict or constrain airways must be recorded.
+At the same time, a premedical doctor should inquire about and examine malformations and tumors in the mouth and throat area: everything which could constrict or constrain airways must be recorded.
 In addition, it is important to note how wide the mouth can be opened.
 Whether it is 2, 3, 4 or 6 centimeters: the wider it opens, the more “space” remains for the anesthetist to do his/her work.
 A restricted mouth opening makes it difficult, for example, to view the larynx with the laryngoscope during intubation.

-Clinical scores help assessing the airways.
+Clinical scores help to assess the airways.
 We judge, with the Mallampati score, which pharynx structures are visible when a patient opens his/her mouth wide and sticks his/her tongue out as far as possible.
 The patient sits upright, with a neutral head position.
 Depending on the visible structures, we choose a Mallampati classification (Class I-IV) score.
 The goal is to determine whether the laryngeal inlet is visible with direct laryngoscopy.

 |Class I||Uvula completely visible||The glottis is usually fully adjustable laryngoscopically|